codesport/admin-panel/README.md

 ---
 # Stage 2: Add State and Build-out Master-Detail Functionality

+Stage 2 involved converting our Controller to a class component to manage state.
+We will also create `Detail.js` which will contain JSX for rendering the detail page.

 Although each React component may generate and contain data, it is a best practice to `lift state up` to the parent component.
-Lifting up staate is a ca core React design principle.
-It brings organization and simplicity, to soemthing potentially quite complex and unweildy.
+Lifting up saate is a core React design principle.
+It brings organization and simplicity, to what can potentially be quite complex and unweildy codebase.

 As mentioned earlier, state is complex and it's easier to have one file as a nexus and controller of all things state.